 • Set menu around $78 per person.

 Sai Nam is the beach bar and lunch room on the cove.
+It reads as the property’s casual workhorse.
+Lunch most days, sundowners every evening.
 Price markers:

 • Wood-fired pizzas around $22.